npg70/galbreath-old/README.md

 ## Family of Archibald Galbreath and Jean Black

-It's unclear where [Archibald Galbreath](/people/galbreath-archibald-1775.md) came from, but some of his children moved to Campbeltown in the 1800s
+It's unclear where [Archibald Galbreath](/people/galbreath-archibald-1775.md) came from, but some of his children moved to Campbeltown in the late 1800s